Probabilistic Visibility-Aware Trajectory Planning for Target Tracking in Cluttered Environments: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{arget} tracking using an autonomous vehicle has garnered widespread utilization in various important applications, such as vehicle tracking~\cite{punyavathi2022vehicle}, cinematography~\cite{xu2022interactive}, and underwater monitoring~\cite{xanthidis2021aquavis}.
-In recent years, visibility-aware motion planning has emerged as a key focus of target-tracking research, where the robot is tasked with generating collision-free trajectories to track a mobile target while ensuring continuous visibility, as illustrated in \cref{head illus}.
+Target tracking using an autonomous vehicle has garnered widespread utilization in various important applications, such as vehicle tracking~\cite{punyavathi2022vehicle}, cinematography~\cite{xu2022interactive}, and underwater monitoring~\cite{xanthidis2021aquavis}.
+In recent years, visibility-aware motion planning has emerged as a key focus of target-tracking research, where the robot is tasked with generating trajectories to track a mobile target while ensuring continuous visibility, as illustrated in \cref{head illus}.

-Trajectory optimization remains a mainstream methodology for visibility-aware planning.
-This approach formulates trajectory planning as a nonlinear optimization problem~\cite{su2022object}, seeking to maintain the target's visibility by adjusting robot control inputs~\cite{liu2017model, Li2022SMA} or predictive trajectory parameters~\cite{wang2021visibility, ji2022elastic} using off-the-shelf optimization algorithms, such as Sequential Quadratic Programming~\cite{falanga2018pampc,penin2018vision}.
-Despite notable progress in this area, applying visibility-aware tracking techniques in cluttered environments continues to pose significant challenges due to adverse conditions such as limited field-of-view (FOV), obstacle occlusion, and system uncertainty.
+Since first characterized by LaValle et al.~\cite{lavalle1997motion}, various motion planning methodologies have been introduced to tackle the visibility-aware tracking task.
+Some previous works formulate the target tracking problem as a visibility-based pursuer-evader game~\cite{zou2018optimal,lozano2022visibility} and focus on proposing the winning strategy for the pursuers to keep uninterrupted visibility of a target.
+Nevertheless, the adversarial behaviors of the target greatly complicate robot motion planning and lead to high computational costs \cite{lozano2022visibility,lozano2022surveillance}, thus hindering the application to real-time non-adversarial tracking tasks in realistic, complex environments.

-A limited FOV restricts the range of perception and can result in target loss when the target moves outside the FOV.
-A mainstream approach addressing this issue involves employing geometric shapes, such as a conical shape~\cite{liu2017model,penin2018vision} or the union of multiple spherical shapes~\cite{xanthidis2021aquavis,wang2021visibility} to model the FOV and using geometric costs, such as distance~\cite{xanthidis2021aquavis,wang2021visibility} and bearing angle~\cite{penin2018vision,wang2021visibility} costs between the target and the sensor, to maintain the target within the FOV.
-Although computationally efficient, geometric cost calculation relies on the particular FOV shape, hindering generalization to different sensor types.
+Trajectory optimization, on the contrary, remains a mainstream methodology for real-time visibility-aware planning.
+This approach formulates trajectory planning as an optimization problem~\cite{su2022object}, seeking to maintain the target's visibility by adjusting robot control inputs~\cite{liu2017model, Li2022SMA} or predictive trajectory parameters~\cite{wang2021visibility}.
+Our work adopts this methodology due to its scalability and computational efficiency.